What A Time To Be Alive :(

 A genuine talent, it is worth spending time navigating through his profoundly sensitive universe of work.
 Ojanen exhibits his art widely in Sweden and is represented by the Richard Heller Gallery in Los Angeles.

 - Laura Mylott Manning is a New York based artist and writer.
 She holds a BFA from Rhode Island School of Design and is a contributor to the WCPUN journal Centerpoint Now. www.lmylottmanning.com @lmylottmanning.com

 Photo Credit: Christopher Hunt

-New work by Ojanen will be included in Richard Heller Gallery's booth, A16, at UNTITLED, ART - Miami 2017.
+New work by Joakim Ojanen will be exhibited at Richard Heller Gallery's booth, 345, at Expo Chicago, 2018.

 Born 1985 in Västerås.
 Lives and works in Stockholm, Sweden

 MFA, Konstfack University of Arts, Crafts and Design

 BA, Konstfack University of Arts, Crafts and Design